 In July 1864, Jim Reynolds and eight Confederate raiders launched the only invasion of the Colorado Territory during the Civil War.
-Their hope was to rob the gold mines of the area to help finance the Confederate cause.
+They hoped to rob the area’s gold mines to help finance the Confederate cause.

-Immediately up to no good, the gang attacked the ranch of Adolph Guirand on July 24, 1864, stealing his horses, cash, and molesting his wife.
+Immediately up to no good, the gang attacked the ranch of Adolph Guirand on July 24, 1864, stealing his horses and cash, and molesting his wife.

-A gentleman by the name of Mr. Berry began to warn everyone of the gang and their thievery trying to raise a posse without success.
+A gentleman named Mr. Berry began to warn everyone of the gang and their thievery, trying to raise a posse without success.
 Not to be deterred, Mr. Berry followed the gang as far as the Omaha House stage station near the present-day town of Conifer.
 From the Omaha House, the gang headed towards Shaffer’s Crossing.

-Finally, a posse was organized and on July 30, 1864, the outlaws were spotted camping in a forest.
-A gunfight quickly ensued, leaving one outlaw by the name of Owen Singleterry dead.
-One posse member, a Dr. Cooper, cut off Singleterry’s head, took it back to Fairplay and preserved it in alcohol, where it supposedly remained for many years.
+Finally, a posse was organized, and on July 30, 1864, the outlaws were spotted camping in a forest.
+A gunfight quickly ensued, leaving one outlaw named Owen Singleterry dead.
+One posse member, Dr. Cooper, cut off Singleterry’s head, took it back to Fairplay and preserved it in alcohol, where it supposedly remained for many years.

 Years later, John Reynolds lay dying of gunshot wounds suffered during a horse theft in Taos, New Mexico.
-However, before he died, he shared the story of how the gang had buried their loot, to fellow outlaw Albert Brown.
-He also drew a map, which showed the site of the ambush and the vague location of the treasure.
+However, before he died, he shared how the gang had buried their loot with fellow outlaw Albert Brown.
+He also drew a map showing the ambush’s site and the treasure’s vague location.
 After Reynolds died from his wounds, Brown and his partners traveled to the South Park area, trying to find the treasure.
-When they arrived at the site, they were disappointed to find that a forest fire had destroyed many landmarks.
-While they found an old white hat that supposedly belonged to the decapitated Singleterry, a headless skeleton, and horse bones in a swamp, they were unable to find the rocked-in prospect hole.
-Brown and his partners made three more attempts to find the treasure, but finally gave up and returned home.
+When they arrived at the site, they were disappointed that a forest fire had destroyed many landmarks.
+While they found an old white hat that supposedly belonged to the decapitated Singleterry, a headless skeleton, and horse bones in a swamp, they could not find the rocked-in prospect hole.
+Brown and his partners made three more attempts to find the treasure but finally gave up and returned home.
 Albert Brown later died in a drunken brawl in Laramie City, Wyoming Territory.

 By all accounts, the money remains buried somewhere in the South Park area.

-I have found that there were three parts to the treasure of the Jim Reynolds gangs lost treasure.
-I have also found a crude map of the old South Park area which I made from the three parts.
-If anyone was reading the three different stories of the Reynolds gang they would have found that two of the outlaws were never accounted for until now when you put them together but were reunited with Albert Brown.
+I have found that there were three parts to the treasure of the Jim Reynolds Gang’s lost treasure.
+I have also found a crude map of the old South Park area, which I made from the three parts.
+If anyone was reading the three stories of the Reynolds Gang, they would have found that two of the outlaws were never accounted for until now when you put them together but were reunited with Albert Brown.
 Yes, the treasure is still there, but it has something to do with the Appaloosa horse that one would not think of in the story.
-When all of this is said and done I believe that this treasure will be found and hopefully, it will be.
+When all of this is said and done, I believe that this treasure will be found, and hopefully, it will be.
 Just think, after 142 years, there is finally a way to find it.
 And it was as plain as could be. – Carolyn, March 2006